5 Day Inca Trail Hike

 Trek from Pacaymayo to Wiñay Wayna.

 On day 3 of the Inca Trail trek, we will wake up early and hike to the second-highest pass, Runkuracay (3,970m).
-From there, we will descend to the ruins of Sayacmarca and continue to the beautiful Phuyupatamarca ruins.
+From there, we will descend to the ruins of Sayacmarca and continue on to the beautiful ruins of Phuyupatamarca.

 After lunch, we will hike through the cloud forest to our final campsite at Wiñay Wayna.
 This campsite offers stunning views of the surrounding mountains and is near the impressive Wiñay Wayna ruins.